Skip to main content

 In the global URI space, web3names are prefixed with the w3n: URI namespace.
 For example, the full URI for the web3name example-web3name is w3n:example-web3name.

-Linking Multiple Accounts to a web3name
+Linking multiple accounts to a web3name

 DID lookup diagramDID lookup diagram